Unmissable Things to Do in Javea (2025 Summer Guide)

 See the route on AllTrails:

-Watch films at Jayan Cinema
+Watch English films at the local Jayan Cinema

 Fancy a break from the sun?
 If you fancy a change of pace from beaches and hiking mountains, you can always watch an English blockbuster in the cinema in the Javea port.